NCERT Solutions for Class 9 Science Chapter 10 - Work and Energy

 Answer:

 We can see that there is no net displacement in the vertical direction.
 It has only horizontal displacement.
-Thus, work done by vertical forces on the stone will be zero.
+Thus, the work done by vertical forces on the stone will be zero.

-The force of gravity is acting vertically downward; thus the work done by it is zero.
+The force of gravity is acting vertically downward; thus, the work done by it is zero.

 Q3.
 A battery lights a bulb.
 Describe the energy changes involved in the process.